-7. Sales and other revenue
+6. Sales and other revenue

-Please provide a breakdown of your revenue by type of sales.
+Please provide a breakdown of total revenue, including sales and other revenue.

-a) Alcoholic beverages: revenue generated from sales of beer, wine and liquor.

-· drinks served with meals.
+a) Sales of alcoholic beverages for immediate consumption on the premises: revenue generated from sales of alcoholic beverages (beer, wine and liquor) prepared and served or dispensed for immediate consumption, including drinks served with meals.

-- alcohol sales which are removed from the premises (please include these amounts below at c.
-Merchandise) - b) Food and non-alcoholic beverages: revenue generated from the sales of prepared food and non-alcoholic beverages. - c) Merchandise: revenue generated from the sale or disposition of goods sold in the same condition in which they were purchased (e.g., gifts, toys, newspapers, cigarettes).
+- retailing of alcoholic beverages sold in unopened cans, bottles, cartons or other containers (please report under c) Sales of merchandise). - b) Sales of food and non-alcoholic beverages: revenue generated from the sales of meals, snacks, other food items and non-alcoholic beverages prepared and served or dispensed for immediate consumption. - c) Sales of merchandise: revenue generated from the sale or disposition of goods sold in the same condition in which they were purchased (e.g., toys, gifts, cigarettes, newspapers). - d) Fees and commissions from coin operated machines: the fees or commissions received from the owners or lessors of the coin operated machines such as video